Who We Are

 Chief Executive Officer

-Christine is a highly accomplished multi-industry professional with extensive local, national, and international experience across the performing arts, music, festivals, major events, and cultural tourism.
+Christine is a highly accomplished multi-industry professional with extensive local, national, and international experience in music, festivals, major events, cultural tourism, performing arts and government.

-She is skilled in facilitating creative outcomes, supporting artists and makers, and developing vital stakeholder and partner relationships.
-She has previously worked Adelaide Fringe, Adelaide Guitar Festival, Botanic Gardens, Department of Premier and Cabinet and Arts South Australia.
+She is skilled in facilitating strong creative outcomes, supporting artists and makers, and developing complimentary stakeholder and partner relationships.

 Christine works closely with the MusicSA Board and Staff, key stakeholders and government to raise the profile of the South Australian contemporary music industry, champion its successes and to build, activate, and strengthen the sector.